Charlie Telfer

-He began his career with Rangers before a transfer to Dundee United in June 2014.
-He joined Livingston on loan in January 2016 for the rest of the 2015–16 season.
-After he was released by Dundee United, he joined Dutch club Almere City in August 2017.
-He returned to Scotland in 2018, spending one season at Greenock Morton, before joining Falkirk in 2019.
-After bring released from Falkirk at the end of the 2021/2022 season he then signed for Airdrieonians in September 2022.

-Telfer represented Scotland at under-17, under-19 and under-21 level.

 Early life

 Telfer was born in Carluke and grew up supporting Rangers.
 He joined the club as a youth player after being spotted at a Football in the Community course at Bell College, Hamilton, when he was eight.

 Club career

 Rangers

 After progressing through the Rangers academy, Telfer signed his first professional contract with the club in November 2011.
 He would make one competitive first team appearance for the club against Stenhousemuir in April 2014.
 On 13 May 2014, he was in the Rangers side that won the Scottish Youth Cup beating Hearts 8–7 on penalties following a 2–2 draw, at St Mirren Park.
 Telfer later describe playing in the Scottish Youth Cup Final as his biggest game of his life.

 At the end of the 2013–14 season, Telfer's future at Rangers appeared to be in doubt when Dundee United were reported to be keen to sign him.
 Dundee United then made a £50,000 bid to sign Telfer, which was rejected by Rangers, who offered him a new contract.